 Transvaginal mesh is also used to correct incontinence, which is also the result of weakened pelvic muscles.
 When mesh is used in this procedure, it is called a bladder sling.

-For decades, doctors fixed prolapses and incontinence with traditional surgery to tighten ligaments and muscles.
-When surgical mesh was introduced, it was happily received by the medical community.
+For decades, doctors fixed prolapse and incontinence with traditional surgery to tighten ligaments and muscles.
+When surgical mesh was introduced, the medical community introduced it into POP and SUI surgery.
 It was hailed as a faster, easier fix.
 In 2010 alone, nearly 300,000 transvaginal mesh surgeries were performed in the United States.

 However, studies show that the polypropylene mesh can slice through vaginal walls, injuring nearby organs.
 It can also cause abscesses, pain, vaginal bleeding, sexual dysfunction and recurrent prolapse or incontinence.
-The mesh is also known to shrink postoperatively, causing pain and sexual dysfunction.
+The mesh is also known to shrink after implantation, causing pain and sexual dysfunction.

 Erosion and extrusion — where pieces of the mesh are exposed through the vaginal skin — can be the result of the surgeon’s operative technique, the size and style of the implanted device or placement of the mesh too close to the bladder.
 Delayed erosion and extrusion can occur when the body rejects the less-porous mesh materials and when the mesh is attached in the wrong place.